isaaccorley/torchrs/README.md

 ### Change Detection - Early Fusion (EF) and Siamese (Siam)

 Early Fusion (EF) and Siamese (Siam) are patch-based change detection architectures proposed along with the [OSCD - Onera Satellite Change Detection](https://github.com/isaaccorley/torchrs#onera-satellite-change-detection-oscd) dataset in ["Urban Change Detection for Multispectral Earth Observation Using Convolutional Neural Networks", Daudt et al.](https://arxiv.org/abs/1810.08468).
-EF is simply a CNN classifier which takes as input the concatenated images while Siam is a CNN classifier concatenates the feature vectors extracted by a shared CNN and feeds them to a MLP classifier.
+The architectures are effectively CNN classifiers which are trained to classify whether the central pixel of a set (typically a pair) of input patches contains change/no change.
+EF takes as input the concatenated images while Siam is a extracts features vectors using a shared CNN and then feeds the concatenated vectors to a MLP classifier.
 Both models expect patches of size Cx15x15 but have been modified to work with any number of input images `t` and channels `c`.

 ```python
 import torch